 Insect life cycles vary widely as you see the eggs turn to larvae and then to their adult forms.
 Insects can change drastically and it’s fun to guess which larva become which adults.

-Spider Life Cycle for Kids – although they are not technically an insect I grouped them into the bug category.
+Although they are not technically an insect I grouped them into the bug category.